grzegorznowak/tensorflow-rnn-server/README.md

 # tensorflow-rrn-server
-Let's use flask to server some RNN time-series model
+Let's use flask to serve some RNN time-series model

 ## Installation